Friend of Music Piano Studio Policies

 Practicing

-• All students are expected to practice a minimum of five days a week for the time suggested on our practice guide, according to their level of advancement.
+• Progress only comes with regular, thoughtful practice.
+All students are expected to practice a minimum of five days a week for the time suggested on our practice guide, according to their level of advancement.

-• When preparing for a recital or competition, extra practice time may needed.
+• When preparing for a recital, or competition or exam, extra practice time may needed.

 Lesson Observation